While it’s a bit of a mouthful, a vehicle’s “positive crankcase ventilation” valve, or PCV valve for short, is a vital emission control device.

 - Engine stall

-As for the cost of replacing a PCV valve, expect to spend between $42.50 and $90, depending on shop rates, parts pricing, and your vehicle’s make and model.
+As for the expense of replacing a PCV valve, expect to spend between $42.50 and $90, depending on shop rates, parts pricing, and your vehicle’s make and model.

-This guide covers these symptoms and repair costs in greater detail.
+This guide covers these symptoms and repair expenses in greater detail.
 We’ll also review what causes PCV valve failure and what can happen if you continue driving after symptoms appear.

 Table of ContentsShow